petros-d/docs/docs/airflow-api.md

 ## Step 1: Retrieve an Access Token and Deployment URL

-Before making an Airflow API request, you need to retrieve a few key pieces of information from Astronomer Cloud.
-Specifically, you need:
+To make an Airflow API request, you need:

-- An access token.
+- An API key.
 - A Deployment URL.

-To retrieve an access token, go to `cloud.astronomer.io/token` and copy the token that appears.
-This token is valid only for 24 hours.
+To create an API key, follow the steps in [Deployment API Keys](api-keys).
+You will use the API key secret to make calls to the API.
+Note that you still need to [refresh your access token](api-keys#refresh-access-token) at least once every 24 hours to access your Deployment via API key.

 To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
 The URL where you are now accessing the Airflow UI is your Deployment URL.
 It includes the name of your Organization and a short Deployment ID.
 For example: `https://mycompany.astronomer.run/dhbhijp0`.